rujutaphaltankar/rujutaphaltankar/README.md

 # 🚀 Featured Projects

-A curated selection of projects focused on product thinking, user value, system design, and practical AI integration.
+A curated selection of projects spanning AI products, browser tooling, systems programming, and image processing.

 | Project | What it does | Tech |
 |---|---|---|